PodYapolskiy/tlc-trip-record-data/scripts/stage01/readme.md

 ## Development Process
 For easier development and deployment process, this project uses [uv](https://github.com/astral-sh/uv) tool for Python scripts and [sbt](https://www.scala-sbt.org/) with [assembly plugin](https://github.com/sbt/sbt-assembly) for Scala scripts.
 Make sure you have installed these tools before continuing development process.
-Using `uv` also comes with a advantage of being able to specify script dependencies in the script itself, and exeucuting `uv run script.py` will automatically download all the dependencies and execute the script in the virtual environment.
+Using `uv` also comes with a advantage of being able to specify script dependencies in the script itself, and executing `uv run script.py` will automatically download all the dependencies and execute the script in the virtual environment.

 ## File Structure